ZarnackGroup/racoon_clip/docs/tutorial.rst

   > min_example_iCLIP min_example_iCLIP_s1
   > min_example_iCLIP min_example_iCLIP_s2

 You can see that both samples belong to the group min_example_iCLIP.
-Note: This example has only one group, therfore the group.txt is not necessary.
+This example has only one group, therfore the group.txt is not necessary.
 It is still shown here as an example.

 - **config_min_example_iCLIP.yaml**: The config file for racoon_clip.
 Inside the config file you need to adjust the path` to the sample fastq files, the adapter.fa, the barcode.fasta, the group.txt and the annotation files, so they point to the right position on your maschine.